msaharan/ds_ai_orchestra/README.md

 - Python 3.11–3.13
 - [`uv`](https://docs.astral.sh/uv/) (recommended) or `pip`
 - OpenAI-compatible API key exposed as `OPENAI_API_KEY` in `.env`
-- Optional: Redis (for `--memory-backend redis`), Node.js/npm (`npx`) for the sample MCP time server, LangSmith credentials for tracing
+- Optional: Redis (for `--memory-backend redis`), Node.js/npm (`npx`) for the sample MCP time server, `langchain-mcp-adapters` for MCP integration, LangSmith credentials for tracing

 > The entry point refuses to start if `.env` is missing.
 Copy `example.env` and populate the required keys before launching.